 Talk only to your lawyer, the police and your own insurance company about the accident.
 If another driver’s insurance company calls you, refer them to your lawyer or your own insurance company.

 Be wary of settling a case too quickly, before the full extent of your injuries is known—which can be months in the future.
 When you are certain you have full knowledge of all your losses and reach a settlement, let an attorney read the documents first before signing.

-If you or anyone else in the accident is injured, the best course is to contact your Inland Empire auto-accident attorneys at Krasney Law, (909) 380-7200.
+If you or anyone else in the accident is injured, the best course is to contact your Upland auto-accident attorneys at Krasney Law, (909) 380-7200.
 We will charge you nothing for an initial consultation, and we may arrange payment on a contingency basis.
 That is, we don’t get paid unless you accept a settlement or we go to trial.